pranav-vizrotu/KF7029/README.md

 For the topic modelling we did use BERTopic modelling and for this we have taken reference from this code : https://maartengr.github.io/BERTopic/getting_started/topicsovertime/topicsovertime.html

-From the above code we did modify the code so that it would be suitable for the scope of this project
+From the above code we did modify the code so that it would be suitable for the scope of this project.